-- 1.8 Fire Capital Grant was fully utilised in 2017/2018.
-Therefore, the majority of the Programme will have to be funded from the Authority's Capital Receipts and from its available Reserves. - 1.9 With regard to the Vehicle Replacement Programme, wherever possible, this will be funded via outright purchase using the Authority's existing capital reserves.
+- 1.12 The Authority's Fire Capital Grant has now been fully exhausted so the majority of the Programme will have to be funded from the Authority's own resources using both its Capital Receipts and Capital Reserves and Revenue Contribution to Capital. - 1.13 With regard to the Vehicle Replacement Programme, wherever possible, this will be funded via outright purchase using the Authority's existing capital reserves.
 This policy will enable future revenue savings to be made compared to both capital financing and leasing options and currently represents the lowest cost option to the Authority.
-This position will be reviewed annually however to ensure that the lowest cost option is always achieved. - 1.10 The Authority's Capital Programme must achieve best value and minimise costs wherever possible with the prime aim of helping to reduce future revenue costs whilst improving front line services.
-The Authority as well established procedures and governance arrangements which ensures that the Capital Programme continues to be regularly reviewed and challenged to ensure it provides best value.
+This position will be reviewed annually however to ensure that the lowest cost option is used. - 1.14 The Authority's Capital Programme must achieve best value and minimise costs wherever possible with the prime aim of helping to reduce future revenue costs whilst improving front line services.
+Continuous review and challenge of the Programme is embedded in the Authority's procedures and governance arrangements.